ForgottenGlory/forgottenglory.github.io/docs/ls3readme.md

 Make sure you’ve disabled all overlays for Skyrim.
 The most common ones are Discord, Steam, and nVidia.
 Other overlays from things like MSI Afterburner and f.lux have also been known to cause issues.

 #### "Can I play this list on a 75/100/144hz screen?"
-Yes.
-Display Tweaks SSE is included which allows for this.
+Technically yes, but also no. Movement Behavior Overhaul requires that the FPS of the game be capped at 60FPS.
+Display Tweaks SSE is included to allow higher refresh rates, but exceeding 60FPS is a recipe for disaster.

 #### "My equipment animations are broken/weird!"
 First, check to make sure you’ve followed the MCM instructions for XPMSE.
 This should fix any weirdness (sword on hip but being drawn from back, for example.).
 If you’ve just equipped a new weapon/shield, the animation to draw it may be weird for a few seconds but it will eventually fix itself.
 XPMSE and AllGUD need a few seconds to register the new weapon configuration and should fix themselves.
 This is not a bug, just be patient and the mods will figure it out eventually.